ranizouaoui/Simulator-for-client-server-architecture/README.md

 ## Want more details?

-For more details or if you can recommend me for other projects.
+For more details or if you want to recommend me for other projects.
 Just contact me on my email: <strong> ranizouaouicontact@gmail.com </strong>